massgravel/massgrave.dev/docs/office_for_mac.md

 :::info[Activation Guide]

-- Run this tool https://office-reset.com/ to reset the Office licenses.
+- Run this [Official Microsoft tool](https://go.microsoft.com/fwlink/?linkid=849815) to reset the Office licenses.
 (Skip this if you never opened Office apps on your macOS)
 - Now run the below listed activator pkg file and install. (**Don't open Office before installing pkg file**)
 - Now install Office for your macOS version if its not installed.
 - Your office should be activated now.
+- If you are still facing any issues with activation, run this [Unlicene tool](https://github.com/pbowden-msft/Unlicense) to clean the licenses and then reapply the activator pkg file.
 - If you are still facing any issue, connect with us [here](troubleshoot.md).

 :::